FuelLabs/sway/docs/book/src/sway-program-types/libraries.md

 ## Sway Libraries

-Sway Libraries is a collection of external libraries that you can import and make use of in your Fuel apps.
+The repository [`sway-libs`](https://github.com/FuelLabs/sway-libs/tree/master/sway_libs/) is a collection of external libraries that you can import and make use of in your Fuel applications.
 These libraries are meant to be learning references of common use-cases valuable for dapp development.

 Some Sway Libraries to try out:
 - [Binary Merkle Proof](https://github.com/FuelLabs/sway-libs/blob/master/sway_libs/src/merkle_proof)